Spectral analysis of high-dimensional spot volatility matrix with applications: Asymptotic results

 As a direct application of Proposition \ref{pro:lss}, under the special case of constant volatility model \eqref{constvol}, after directly replacing $\Sigma_p$ and $S_p$ with the integrated covariance matrix $\int_{0}^{1} c_td_t$ and its realized estimator $\widehat{IV}^n$ in \eqref{intvolest} respectively, we see that the random vector defined as in \eqref{lss:rv} will converge to a Gaussian distribution with expectation and covariance given in \eqref{lss:mean} and \eqref{lss:cov}, if $y_n:= p/n \rightarrow y>0$ as $n\rightarrow \infty$.

 Before presenting our LSS result for the spot volatility matrix, we make some remarks as follows.
 We note that, in the above proposition, the population covariance matrix $\Sigma_p$ is restricted to be nonrandom, while such a limitation is not required for the first-order limiting result in Proposition \ref{pro1}.
 We do not need such a restrictive nonrandom condition for the volatility process $\sigma$ in \eqref{model}, even for the investigation of LSS for the spot covariance matrix.
-Similar to the analysis in Remark \ref{rmk:lev}, we can approximate the population covariance matrix of $\Delta_i^n X$ with $i= \lfloor tn \rfloor +1,...,\lfloor tn \rfloor +k_n$ in \eqref{spotvolest} by a common covariance matrix $c_{t-}$, which can be seen as a nonrandom matrix at time $t$.
-Moreover, it can be shown that the difference between the LSS of $c_{t-}$ and the one of $c_{t}$ is negligible, as given in the proof of the following theorem.
+Similar to the analysis in Remark \ref{rmk:lev}, we can approximate the population covariance matrix of $\Delta_i^n X$ with $i= \lfloor tn \rfloor +1,...,\lfloor tn \rfloor +k_n$ in \eqref{spotvolest} by a common covariance matrix $c_{t}$, which can be seen as a nonrandom matrix at time $t$.
 Thus, the nonrandom assumption for $\sigma$ is not necessary for us.

 For the spot volatility process in model \eqref{model}, we define, for fixed $t \in[0,1]$,

 where $z_n:=p/k_n$ and $H_{p,t} := F^{c_t}$, whose definition is given in Theorem \ref{spot_esd}.
 We have